aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 And finally, it works as expected, at least!
 Well, it works when we `go run .`.
 What happens when we `go build`?
 I will let you try, but I can tell you it doesn't work.
-The reason is because the group process is no longer the one created by _go run_, but the one created by the binary itself as we run it directly.
+The reason is that the group process is no longer the one created by _go run_, but the one created by the binary itself as we run it directly.
 So we need to account for that when we infer the group process PID from the code.

 An easy solution is to try to `pkill` both for the current pid _and_ the parent pid.
 As long as they don't both fail, it means we have succeeded to kill all the